-Now you know it's not your fault, and moving to the forest won't solve these problems.
 What can you do to live sustainably and still thrive in a society that seems obsessed with stuff, travel and all things fossil fuels?
 Here's what to focus on for a big impact with minimal effort:

 - Sustainable policies – Support simple yet powerful policy changes that help our economy, society, and planet thrive.

 - Sustainability-minded companies – Buy from companies changing the old way of take, make, waste.

 - Sustainable home improvements – Did you know buildings account for 38% of carbon emissions?
 There's a lot we can do to make our homes more energy-efficient and less reliant on fossil fuels like natural gas, coal, and oil.